 Many large-scale manufacturing and refining operations deal with shutdowns, turnarounds, and outages.
 On the one hand, routine maintenance and improvements often require occasional closures of major industrial operations to accommodate upgrades, maintenance, and inspections.
-But smart companies recognize that these events are opportunities, as well.
+However, savvy companies can recognize that these events are opportunities, as well.
 Short-term closures can provide competitive advantages, especially in high-cost, high-risk industries where stability and dependability are at a premium.

-It’s a struggle to maintain detailed oversight of the contractor’s numerous charges as a massive, expensive, and fast-moving project pushes along.
-That’s why many companies rely on third-party auditors to provide additional peace of mind.
+It is a struggle to maintain detailed oversight of the contractor’s numerous charges as a massive, expensive, and fast-moving project pushes along.
+That is why many companies rely on third-party auditors to provide added peace of mind.

 Third-party auditors can tailor their work and approach according to a client’s needs and budgets.
 They can review contracts and give advice prior to signing.
 They can also audit costs at various times in the life of the contract—as invoices are submitted, at various milestones, after completion, or all of the above.

 Third-party auditors, like the contractors engaged to perform the work, are on-demand skilled resources that augment company personnel.
-You owe it to your company to ensure quality, affordability, transparency and compliance.
+Engaging experienced auditors is a cost-effective way to ensure quality, affordability, transparency and compliance while also generating ROI.